saweeet/saweeet.github.io/content/en/cat-sitting.md

 **Weekly responsibilities**
 - Roll out bins on Monday nights
 - Replace cat litter bin bags
-- Top up litter bag if needed
+- Top up litter sand if needed
 - Water plants
 - For Deb/Janik: run a cleaning cycle for the coffee machine with the silicone disc (20s x 5)